bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>And learn why it’s crucial to know the difference</em>hackernoon.com</a><a href="https://hackernoon.com/grasp-by-value-and-by-reference-in-javascript-7ed75efa1293" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://hackernoon.com/javascript-reference-and-copy-variables-b0103074fdf0" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://hackernoon.com/javascript-reference-and-copy-variables-b0103074fdf0"><strong>JavaScript Reference and Copy Variables | Hacker Noon</strong><br />
-<em>Each programming language has its own peculiarities (and JavaScript has a lot), and today I’m going to talk about…</em>hackernoon.com</a><a href="https://hackernoon.com/javascript-reference-and-copy-variables-b0103074fdf0" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>Each programming language has its own peculiarities (and JavaScript has a lot), and today I'm going to talk about…</em>hackernoon.com</a><a href="https://hackernoon.com/javascript-reference-and-copy-variables-b0103074fdf0" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="http://www.javascripttutorial.net/javascript-primitive-vs-reference-values/" class="markup--anchor markup--mixtapeEmbed-anchor" title="http://www.javascripttutorial.net/javascript-primitive-vs-reference-values/"><strong>JavaScript Primitive vs. Reference Values</strong><br />
 <em>Summary: in this tutorial, you will learn the differences between primitive and reference values.
 In JavaScript, a…</em>www.javascripttutorial.net</a><a href="http://www.javascripttutorial.net/javascript-primitive-vs-reference-values/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://stackoverflow.com/questions/6605640/javascript-by-reference-vs-by-value" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://stackoverflow.com/questions/6605640/javascript-by-reference-vs-by-value"><strong>JavaScript by reference vs. by value</strong><br />
-<em>I’m looking for some good comprehensive reading material on when JavaScript passes something by value and when by…</em>stackoverflow.com</a><a href="https://stackoverflow.com/questions/6605640/javascript-by-reference-vs-by-value" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>I'm looking for some good comprehensive reading material on when JavaScript passes something by value and when by…</em>stackoverflow.com</a><a href="https://stackoverflow.com/questions/6605640/javascript-by-reference-vs-by-value" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://dev.to/mostlyfocusedmike/javascript-interview-prep-primitive-vs-reference-types-3o4f" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/mostlyfocusedmike/javascript-interview-prep-primitive-vs-reference-types-3o4f"><strong>JavaScript Interview Prep: Primitive vs. Reference Types</strong><br />
 <em>original article In a JavaScript interview, they might ask if you understand the difference between primitive and…</em>dev.to</a><a href="https://dev.to/mostlyfocusedmike/javascript-interview-prep-primitive-vs-reference-types-3o4f" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-<a href="https://dev.to/promhize/what-you-need-to-know-about-javascripts-implicit-coercion-e23" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/promhize/what-you-need-to-know-about-javascripts-implicit-coercion-e23"><strong>What you need to know about Javascript’s Implicit Coercion</strong><br />
+<a href="https://dev.to/promhize/what-you-need-to-know-about-javascripts-implicit-coercion-e23" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/promhize/what-you-need-to-know-about-javascripts-implicit-coercion-e23"><strong>What you need to know about Javascript's Implicit Coercion</strong><br />
-<em>Javascript’s implicit coercion simply refers to Javascript attempting to coerce an unexpected value type to the…</em>dev.to</a><a href="https://dev.to/promhize/what-you-need-to-know-about-javascripts-implicit-coercion-e23" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>Javascript's implicit coercion simply refers to Javascript attempting to coerce an unexpected value type to the…</em>dev.to</a><a href="https://dev.to/promhize/what-you-need-to-know-about-javascripts-implicit-coercion-e23" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.freecodecamp.org/js-type-coercion-explained-27ba3d9a2839" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.freecodecamp.org/js-type-coercion-explained-27ba3d9a2839"><strong>JavaScript type coercion explained</strong><br />
 <em>Know your engines</em>medium.freecodecamp.org</a><a href="https://medium.freecodecamp.org/js-type-coercion-explained-27ba3d9a2839" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>